SysensoSystems/ModelReviewTool/README.md

 - Review report can be exported into XLS/HTML/PPT formats.
 - During the review process, the intermediate report can be stored in a specific file format(.mrt) for this tool.
 This can be loaded anytime and then the review can be continued.

-Note: This tool is a prototype.
 Please share your comments and contact us if you are interested in updating the features further.

 Developed by: Sysenso Systems, https://sysenso.com/

 Contact: contactus@sysenso.com